cpopp/XBee3-MicroPython-INA219/README.md

 ##### Update firmware and format filesystem

-Make sure you're running a version of firmware tha supports the filesystem for your XBee device.
-If this is the first time upgrading to firmware support a filesystem you may need to format it with:
+Make sure you're running a version of firmware tha supports a filesystem for your XBee device.
+If this is the first time upgrading to firmware supporting a filesystem you may need to format it with:

     ATFS FORMAT confirm